Lies, Damned Lies and Austerity

 This means that private sector spending closely follows how well the economy is doing as a whole – when the economy is doing well, private sector spending increases and when the economy is doing badly, private sector spending decreases.
 These spending swings in the private sector actually amplify the effect of the economic cycle. i.e. the redundancies they make during weak economic times weaken the economy further because unemployed people stop having money to spend and rely on benefits and in weak economic times they cannot easily find new employment.

 One way the government (or actually the Bank of England since it is now independent) can influence this is through changes in interest rates.
-By lowering interest rates, it becomes cheaper for companies to borrow money and they can therefore more easily finance the hard times with less need for cost cutting.
+By lowering interest rates, it becomes cheaper for companies to borrow money and therefor encourages them to spend.

 There is a problem with this approach though as you can only cut interest rates so far.
 Once they are down to almost zero (as they have been in the UK for over three years) then there is no way to stimulate the economy by cutting them further.